Very good - strong. — 5 months ago

 The Matthiasson Vermouth starts like summer sun tea with a touch of sugar, subtle brown sugar/molasses background, hints of toffee, butterscotch, marmalade fruit, dry stone fruit, dry pineapple, orange citrus, salted nuts, chalky soils, grainy volcanics, warm toast, slight honeycomb notes, vanilla with dry floral bed.
 The acidity is insane.
 The long finish is; unique, extremely well balanced, lush, elegant with persistent length.
 On the back end, you perceive the most subtle quality of Vermouth.

 The new global warming home for Champagne-like sparkling wine.
 Elegant with creamy mousse.
-Very nice bubbles. — a year ago
+Very nice bubbles. — 3 years ago